Samuel Thomas Greene: Death

 Samuel Thomas Greene died on February 17, 1890, at the age of 46 at his family home in Belleville, Ontario after an ice yachting accident on the Bay of Quinte.
 The ice yachting was an incredibly popular activity among people of all ages in Belleville during that time.
 Greene was an avid ice-boating yachtsman and he regularly took his pupils, staff members and friends on many sails on the Bay of Quinte.

 Greene and his friends went on a leisure ice yacht trip on the Bay of Quinte on February 3, 1890.
 Due to the rapid speed and miscommunication, Greene was thrown out from the boat and flew ten feet through the air and hit his head on the ice with a strong force.
 In the following evening, he fell into unconsciousness and died fourteen days later on February 17, 1890.
-The news of his death has devastated many people in Belleville, especially the staff members and pupils at the Ontario Institution for the Education of the Deaf and Dumb.
+The news of his death devastated many people in Belleville, especially the staff members and pupils at the Ontario Institution for the Education of the Deaf and Dumb.

 The Ontario Institution held the funeral service for him two days later on February 19, 1890, and everyone at the school wore badges to pay their respect for the memory of him.
 He was buried in Belleville Cemetery.
-The tombstone was erected in the fall of 1880 and his burial tombstone is widely known among the Deaf and hard of hearing community.
+The tombstone was erected in the fall of 1890, and his burial tombstone is widely known among the Deaf and hard of hearing community.
 Located in the Section P of the Belleville Cemetery, his tombstone has an engraving of his last name "Greene" in manual alphabet of American Sign Language.